Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Elias Neocleous & Co LLC > Firm Profile

-Having pioneered the development of business ties between Cyprus and Russia, the firm has widened its market focus to include China, Israel, the middle east, India, Asia, USA and South America.
+Having pioneered the development of business ties between Cyprus and states of the former USSR, the firm has widened its market focus to include China, Israel, the middle east, India, Asia, USA and South America.
 It acts for leading companies from these regions as they enter the European market.
 The firm is committed to continuous investment in its human resources and its infrastructure in order to provide clients with service of the highest quality.

 Areas of practice